 What colors will you choose to make your X-capade Shawl?

-As a tip when working with different weight yarn, use a hook that works well with the thicker yarn, as this will create a lacier appearance for the stitches in the light weight yarn.
+As a tip when working with different weight yarn, use a hook that works well with the thicker yarn, as this will create a lacier appearance for the stitches in the thinner weight yarn.

 The X-capade Shawl is so fun to make and wear.
 With the large wingspan, you can wrap yourself in a stylish hug for the days of fall, or curling up in your favorite comfy chair with a book.